The McMaster Graduate Students Association (GSA) looks to recognize exceptional students and staff through annually distributed awards.

 Below is a list of awards administered by the GSA.
 Full descriptions will be available with the applications during the period for nominations.

-Nominations will be due at 4PM October 15th, 2021.
 Please submit to relative MacDrive link in time.

 GSA Award for Contributions by Non-Academic Staff

 |This award honours the extraordinary contributions that members of McMaster University’s support staff extend to its graduate students.
 The award winner receives a letter of appreciation and $200 cash prize.||$200|